This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your child may be in isolation if he has an infection or disease that he can spread to others.
-Caregivers and visitors may need to wear gloves, a face mask, and a gown.
+Healthcare providers and visitors may need to wear gloves, a face mask, and a gown.
 Everyone should wash their hands before and after visiting your child.

-- Mucus removal: This is a small tube that is placed in your child's mouth or nose.
-This tube sucks out the mucus in your child's mouth and nose to help him breathe easier.
-Saline drops may be put into your child's nose to loosen up some of the mucus.
-Your child may need to be suctioned more than once.
+- Removal of mucus may be done by placing a small tube into your child's mouth or nose.
+This may help your child breathe easier.
+Saline drops may be put into your child's nose to help loosen the mucus.
+Your child may need this treatment more than once.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 IBM Watson Micromedex

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.